Marine rescue nsw

 There were also sites in locations without access to physical infrastructure, including water’s edge, boat ramps and coastal headlands, as well as a mobile incident communications vehicle.

-MobileCorp, as an Authorized Cradlepoint Partner, will supply, configure and deploy 69 Cradlepoint AER2200 routers that will be the backbone of the solution, managing communications traffic links and access to the Telstra mobile network.
+MobileCorp, as a Cradlepoint Signature Partner, will supply, configure and deploy 69 Cradlepoint AER2200 routers that will be the backbone of the solution, managing communications traffic links and access to the Telstra mobile network.

 The Cradlepoint hardware will be configured to manage the fixed NBN infrastructure, detecting when service degradation or outages occur, and responding with automated failover to the Telstra 4G network.